93million/catkeys/README.md

 Install the client key on the client:

-* Create a directory in your project root named `cahkeys`
+* Create a directory in your project root named `catkeys`
-* Copy the file `client.cahkey` you created from the server into this directory
+* Copy the file `client.catkey` you created from the server into this directory

-*If you want to place the `cahkeys` directory in a custom location, [use an env var](#specifying-a-custom-location-for-the-cahkeys-directory)*
+*If you want to place the `catkeys` directory in a custom location, [use an env var](#specifying-a-custom-location-for-the-catkeys-directory)*

-Let's review how to migrate the following request, written using the standard `https` library, to `clientAuthenticatedKeys`:
+Let's review how to migrate the following request, written using the standard `https` library, to `catkeys`:

 ```javascript
 const https = require('https')